Leading Recovery Clinic in Bulls Gap, TN

 - Coordination issues

-The best way to prevent most side effects is to follow the Emmaus medical team’s directions with the prescription from our Suboxone clinic.
+The best way to prevent most side effects is to follow the Emmaus medical team’s directions with the prescription from our Recovery clinic.

 People with opioid use disorder often feel overwhelming stress and anxiety during addiction treatment.
 They may worry about how they will feel during and after the withdrawal period or wonder how their lives will change after recovering from their harmful habit.